aerobatic/website/content/docs/getting-started.md

 [$] aero deploy
 ~~~

-In less than 30 seconds your website will be deployed on an SSL enabled URL on our global CDN.
+In less than 30 seconds your website will be deployed to an https URL on our global CDN.

-If you want to try out a slightly more realistic example, try creating a website from a template.
+If you want to try out a slightly more realistic example, try creating a website from a template such as [this one](https://html5up.net/editorial) from [HTML5 Up](https://html5up.net/).
 This command will automatically create a new directory with the downloaded files.

 ~~~sh
 [$] aero create --source https://html5up.net/editorial/download